Key Features of an Effective Strategy Roadmap Method

 Start with ‘why’

-You must clearly articulate the problem or opportunity that the strategy roadmap is solving.
+You must clearly define the problem or opportunity that the strategy roadmap is solving.
 Simon Sinek wrote a great book called Start with Why, which discusses this principle in detail.
 When creating a strategy roadmap, we must be able to answer ‘why?’ accurately and succinctly before proceeding to develop the roadmap.

 For example: ‘Why is the organization heading in that direction?’; or ‘Why are these changes required?’